 - funds a separate system of privately operated charter schools.

 1. There is no elected school board to oversee taxpayer funding - this means no elected trustee to oversee your tax dollars and no ability to vote out the trustee if you do not agree with how they are managing the school.

-2. The money reduced from Dallas ISD is financially devastating and unsustainable.
+2. The money reduced from an ISD is financially devastating and unsustainable.

-3. The student outcomes are not better than Dallas ISD and when comparing “apples to apples” are often worse.
+3. The student outcomes at charters are generally not better than the ISD and when comparing “apples to apples” are often worse.

 4. Charter schools often under-enroll English language learners, disadvantaged and at risk students due to higher costs to educate, resulting in segregated communities and the exclusion of certain student populations.

 5. Charter school practices yield concerns about educational inequity for students, such as larger class sizes, less teacher pay, higher teacher turnover, and spending more on administration and less in the classroom.

-ILT Location: 7811 University Hills, Dallas Tx (southern Dallas near UNT) - Update August 11, 2021: The Dallas City Council denied the request by ILT.
+--ILT: 7811 University Hills, Dallas Tx (southern Dallas near UNT) - August 11, 2021: The Dallas City Council denied the request by ILT.
 About the same time, Cleveland ISD in east Texas asked the Texas Education Agency for help funding much needed public school expansion, and TEA Commissioner Mike Morath sent ILT Charter schools instead.
 Read the article in Texas Monthly.

 Help support equity in public education-->

 I oppose Uplift Charter in East Dallas because the data clearly show that charter schools have the same or worse outcomes than public schools and actually harm public schools by diverting much needed money away from public schools.